uyaramm/programming_fundamentals/README.md

 # Programming Fundamentals

-The ideia of this repository is to keep the exercises that I've been working on to consolidate the programming fundamentals studies.
+The idea of this repository is to keep the exercises I’ve been working on to consolidate the programming fundamentals studies.

 ## Exercise List